We’re on your team.

 MS, CCC-SLP, TSSLD

-Lauren is an ASHA certified speech-language pathologist.
-She holds both New York State Licensure in Speech-Language Pathology and a certificate as a Teacher of Students with Speech and Language Disabilities.
-She received her Bachelor of Science in Communication Sciences and Disorders at SUNY Geneseo, with an additional major in Vocal Performance.
-Lauren received her Master of Science in Communication Disorders and Sciences from Emerson College.
-She has specialized training in Natural Language Acquisition through Meaningful Speech.
+Lauren is an ASHA-certified speech-language pathologist, holding New York State Licensure in Speech-Language Pathology and a certificate as a Teacher of Students with Speech and Language Disabilities.
+She earned her Bachelor of Science in Communication Sciences and Disorders (with an additional major in Vocal Performance) from SUNY Geneseo, and her Master of Science in Communication Disorders and Sciences from Emerson College.
+She also holds specialized training in Natural Language Acquisition through Meaningful Speech and Dynamic Temporal and Tactile Cueing (DTTC) for Childhood Apraxia of Speech.

 Special Interests